Navdevl/personal-site-by-telmo/writings/how-to-do-near-zero-downtime-deployment.md

 title: "How to do near-zero downtime deployment"
 date: "2024-07-25T00:00:00.00Z"
 og:
   description: "While I am working for Mosaic with the team, I loved doing dirty engineering things on our own.
-And one of such thing is to deploy our backend application (which takes a good amount of preloading time) without any downtime.
-We’ve got used to most out-of-the-box solutions like Heroku, Fly, or Appliku, but we want to get this straight this time."
+And one of such thing is to deploy our backend application (which takes a good amount of preloading time) without any downtime."
   image: "https://naveenhonestraj.in/static/media/activeadmin-mongoid-og.png"
 author:
   twitter: "nav_devl"